misits/epitome/doc/README.md

 # epitome Documentation

 Welcome to the epitome documentation.
-This comprehensive guide will help you understand how to use epitome to create beautiful basic websites from markdown content.
+This comprehensive guide will help you understand how to use epitome to create beautiful single-page websites and landing pages from markdown content.

 ## Getting Started